FourLineCode/wavechat/README.md

 # WaveChat

-**This is a Real Time Chat Application**

 -   Preview - [WaveChat (Coming Soon)](#)

-This is a real time chat app made for college/university students.
+WaveChat is a real time social media application made for college/university students.
 In the recent couple years, the covid-19 pandemic has changed how students of all level interact with each other.
 It has been really tough for students to meet new people and make friends over the internet.
-This app was made for students to find other students of their similar level and make new friends.
+This app was made for students to find other students of similar interest and make new friends.
 It also makes it easy for students of a certain course or section to communicate with each other about their activities and help each other.

 ## Stack